MuyangLiu/RefExternalKG/README.md

   Catching More Associations by Referencing External Graphs

+The code is developed based library GUNDAM https://github.com/MinovskySociety/GUNDAM

+Main repo for graph rule discovery is being refactored and optimized, which will be released soon. https://github.com/MinovskySociety/GraphRules

 ## Install dependencies on Ubuntu

 GCC version: 7.4.0 or above, support of c++17 standard required.